 At the beginning of the movie, a feather flies above a church steeple that is meant to signify Jenny and lands on Forrest’s feet in Chippewa Square.
 The Independent Presbyterian Church is open to worshippers.
 Visitors can attend services to see the interior.

-Love’s Seafood Restaurant is another easy-to-visit landmark, known as the truck stop from the film.
-But don’t worry, this is a family-friendly spot, not the gentlemen’s club atmosphere portrayed in the film.
+Love’s Seafood Restaurant is another easy-to-visit landmark, known as the truck stop where Jenny performs nude from the film.
+But don’t worry, this is a family-friendly riverfront seafood spot, not the gentlemen’s club atmosphere portrayed in the film.
+Be sure to try the Lowcountry boil, a regional delicacy made with shrimp, corn, sausage, and potatoes.

 Forrest Gump Locations in Other States